Near Republic in Republic County, Kansas — The American Midwest (Upper Plains)

 Erected 1901 by Kansas State Historial Society.

 Location.
 39° 54.497′ N, 97° 51.653′ W. Marker is near Republic, Kansas, in Republic County.
-Marker can be reached from Pawnee Trail.
+It can be reached from Pawnee Trail.
 Adjacent to the Pawnee Indian Museum State Historic Site.
 Touch for map.
 Marker is at or near this postal address: 480 Pawnee Trail, Republic KS 66964, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 3 other markers are within 9 miles of this marker, measured as the crow flies.
-New Scandinavia (approx. 8.6 miles away); Country of the Pawnee (approx. 8.6 miles away); American Legion Post No. 193 Veterans Memorial (approx. 8.6 miles away).
+At least 3 other markers are within 9 miles of this marker, measured as the crow flies: New Scandinavia (approx. 8.6 miles away); Country of the Pawnee (approx. 8.6 miles away); American Legion Post No. 193 Veterans Memorial (approx. 8.6 miles away).

 Regarding US Flag Raised over Pawnee Republic.
 More information can be found in this book, which contains an account of the day the monument was dedicated, including several speeches: